 Many processes require the process environment be free, or almost free, of oxygen as the products would either burn or oxidize.
 Removing oxygen involves forcing the oxygen out by pumping in another gas.
 A relatively inert gas such as nitrogen is normally used for this purpose.

 B. Forming Gas

-Forming gas is the term used to describe any mixture of $N_2$ and $H_2$ gas.
-Without the Hydrogen option, only non-combustible gas can be used safely with the LA-306.
+Forming gas is the term used to describe any mixture of N_2 and H_2 gas.
+Without the Hydrogen option, only non-combustible gas can be used safely with this IR furnace.

 C. Hydrogen